 Like the above, the Granactive Retinoid 5% in Squalane ($14) is a higher concentration of the lightweight Granactive retinoid.
-This will deliver serious results with little to no irritation.
+This will deliver results with little to no irritation.
 This is an ideal progression from the above 2 percent option if you want to take it up a notch.
 As with all retinoids, this product should only be applied at night and used in conjunction with sunscreen to prevent extra damage from UV rays.
 Additionally, "applying a retinoid at bedtime means you will reap the most benefits; applying it in the morning may cause the retinoid to break down and be less effective," says Lortscher.

 Retinol 0.2% in Squalane

-The Retinol 0.2% in Squalane ($5) is a perfect entry point for those who have introduced some form of vitamin A in their skincare routine and as a result may be more tolerant—as using too many active ingredients and adding a stronger retinol could cause irritation.
+The Retinol 0.2% in Squalane ($5) is a good option for those who have introduced some form of vitamin A in their skincare routine and as a result may be more tolerant—as using too many active ingredients and adding a stronger retinol could cause irritation.
 The 0.2 percent formula is suspended in squalane—a natural antioxidant that hydrates without being heavy.
 Use every other night, but if peeling occurs, consider trying the Granactive retinoid 5% as an alternative.